scikit-learn-contrib/scikit-matter/docs/source/intro.rst

    * PCovR: the standard Principal Covariates Regression [deJong1992]_.
 Utilises a combination between a PCA-like and an LR-like loss, and therefore attempts to find a low-dimensional projection of the feature vectors that simultaneously minimises information loss and error in predicting the target properties using only the latent space vectors $\mathbf{T}$ :ref:`PCovR-api`.
    * Kernel Principal Covariates Regression (KPCovR) a kernel-based variation on the original PCovR method, proposed in [Helfrecht2020]_ :ref:`KPCovR-api`.

-If you would like to contribute to scikit-COSMO, check out our :ref:`contributing` page!
+If you would like to contribute to scikit-matter, check out our :ref:`contributing` page!